Learn how to view, understand, and act on threat events in the Kandji Web App

 In the Devices tab, view the device cards for all devices where the malicious hash was detected.
 Click any device card to expand it and view associated threat events.

-Rechecking the Status of a Threat
+Rechecking the Status of a Threat (file detections only)

 When the Malware or PUP posture modes are set to Detect, you can manually check a threat's status in the side panel to see if it's still present at the file path.
 If the threat is no longer there, its status will update from 'Not quarantined' to 'Resolved.'
 If the threat is still present, its status will remain unchanged.